Flops and Clusters in the Homological Minimal Model Program: General Preliminaries

 \begin{remark} Under the derived equivalence $\Uppsi_X$ in \eqref{derived equivalence}, the coherent sheaves $\cO_{C_i}(-1)$ belong to $\Per (X,R)$ and correspond to simple left $\End_X(\cV_X)$-modules $S_i$. \end{remark}

-Unfortunately, in this level of generality $\End_X(\cV_X)\ncong\End_R(N)$ (see e.g.\ \cite[\S2]{DW2}).
+Unfortunately, at this level of generality $\End_X(\cV_X)\ncong\End_R(N)$ (see e.g.\ \cite[\S2]{DW2}).
 However, in the crepant setup of \ref{crepant setup}, this does hold, which later will allow us to reduce many problems to the base $\Spec R$.

 \begin{lemma}[{\cite[3.2.10]{VdB1d}}] In the setup of \ref{crepant setup}, $\End_X(\cV_X)\cong\End_R(N)$. \end{lemma}

 \begin{notation} In the setup of \ref{general setup}, pick a subset $\bigcup_{i\in I}C_i$ of curves above the origin, indexed by a (finite) set $I$.
 We set \begin{enumerate} \item $\cN_I:=\bigoplus_{i\in I}\cN_i$ and $\cN_{I^c}:=\cO_X\oplus\bigoplus_{j\notin I}\cN_j$, so that $\cV_X=\cN_I\oplus \cN_{I^c}$. \item $N_I:=\bigoplus_{i\in I}N_i$ and $N_{I^c}:=R\oplus\bigoplus_{j\notin I}N_j$, so that $N=N_I\oplus N_{I^c}$. \end{enumerate} \end{notation}